-Digital modeling is a safe and cost-effective way to experiment with different designs or operations plans and help make places safer, cleaner and more liveable.
+Digital modeling is a safe and cost-effective way to test transportation schemes, or operations plans and help make your city safer, cleaner and more liveable.

-Over 7000 professionals in 90 countries around the world use Next software to make important decisions about the future of our cities.
+We help clients in 90 countries around the world to make important decisions about future mobility.

 About Aimsun Next

 Aimsun Next allows you to carry out traffic operations assessments of any scale and complexity.
 The applications are endless but some of the most common are:

 - Assessment and optimisation of Transit Signal Priority (TSP) and Bus Rapid Transit (BRT) schemes